STEREO: Scientific Text Reuse in Open Access Publications: Background Summary

 \section{Background \& Summary}

 The reuse of text has a longstanding history in science.
 In qualitative research, besides verbatim quotations, the techniques of paraphrasing, translation, and summarization are instrumental to both teaching and learning scientific writing as well as to gaining new scientific insights \cite{sun:2015}.
 In quantitative research, the use of templates as an efficient way of reporting new results on otherwise standardized workflows is common \cite{anson:2020}.
 As science often progresses incrementally, authors may also reuse their texts across (different types of) subsequent publications on the same subject (also called ``text recycling'') \cite{moskovitz:2015,hall:2018,anson:2020}.
-Likewise, in interdisciplinary research, reuse across publications at venues of different disciplines has been observed to promote the dissemination of new insights \cite{bird:2002,wen:2007}.
-Orthogonal to all of these manifestations of text reuse is the scientific context that stipulates its legitimacy: Plagiarism, the intentional reuse of text with lacking acknowledgment of its original source, violates codes of honor and academic integrity \cite{eberle:2013}.
+Likewise, in interdisciplinary research, reuse across publications at venues of different disciplines has been observed to better promote the dissemination of new insights \cite{bird:2002,wen:2007}.
+Independent of all these manifestations of text reuse is the academic context that establishes their legitimacy: In certain circumstances, any of them may be considered plagiarism, i.e., intentional reuse of a text without acknowledging the original source, in violation of the honor code and academic integrity \cite{eberle:2013}.

-Text reuse has been quantitatively studied in many scientific disciplines \cite{ganascia:2014,citron:2015,sun:2015,horbach:2019,anson:2020}; yet few studies assess the phenomenon at scale, beyond what can be manually analyzed \cite{citron:2015,horbach:2019}.
+Text reuse has been quantitatively studied in many scientific disciplines \cite{ganascia:2014,citron:2015,sun:2015,horbach:2019,anson:2020}; yet few studies assess the phenomenon at scale beyond what can be manually analyzed \cite{citron:2015,horbach:2019}.
 Large-scale studies require the use of automatic text reuse detection technology.
-This being both algorithmically challenging and computationally expensive, lacking expertise or budget may have prevented such studies.
+This being both algorithmically challenging and computationally expensive, lack of expertise or budget may have prevented such studies.
 Employing proprietary analysis software or services instead, too, is subject to budgetary limitations, in addition to their lack of methodological transparency and reproducibility.